Schlagonia/fantasy-pot/README.md

     factory.newFantasyPot(_asset, "Name for your pot", _buyIn, _startTimestamp, _stopTimestamp)

 Where `asset` is the ERC20 token to use for the buy in that has a corresponding Aave market. and `_buyIn` is the amount denominated in `asset` that is required to buy in to the pot.

+- `start`: The timestamp when deposits are locked and you can no longer activate new players.
+Defaults to start of regular season.
+September 7th, 2023 8:20 EST.
+- `end`: The timestamp that all funds are locked until.
+After the `end` the management can declare a winner.
+Defaults to the end of the regular season.
+January 7th, 2024 Midnight EST.

 ## Setup